pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 - CORE_1_IP_ADDRESS (add more if needed): hostname or IP address of the 1st core machine
 - CORE_HOSTING_1: name of hosting (or cluster), can be individual per core or contain multiple ones
 - STATIC_WEB_IP_ADDRESS: hostname of the static-web machine
+- REGISTER_ADMIN_KEY_1: key to make admin calls on register

 #### Optional variables